 Stats: 5'7" 38-32-42

 I loved this black sequined dress from Betsey Johnson that I thrifted the week before NYE.
 I was all set to wear a different black thrifted dress, but sequins win.
+I had intended to wear gold glitter tights, but the glitter part stopped before the side slits & looked sloppy.

 Gold glittery shoes & purse...